[email protected]

 • Customization options of email preferences and settings

-These preferences are important as they help you to develop a relationship with your subscriber and get to know them.
+These preferences are important as they help you develop relationships with your subscribers and get to know them.
 This increases the chance that they will make a purchase.

 Promotional Campaign